y1jHuang/SNreg/report.md

 ### fMRI analysis

 We applied our method to reveal neural substrates of intelligence.
 Treating functional connectivity matrices as predictors and general cognitive ability as response variables, a k-fold cross-validation scheme was conducted.
-It suggested that our method showed better performance on this task.
+It suggested that our method showed good performance on this task.
 Moreover, we achieved sparsity in predictors, which implied the neural mechanisms of intelligence.

 **Functional Connectivity generation**